 GI Bill Approved Remote Area Security Operations

 This 30-day course was designed to prepare students for remote security postings in the Government, Non-Governmental, and private sectors.
-Graduates will also be prepared to meet the unique challenges of humanitarian security and safety operations in austere environments around the globe.
+Graduates will also be prepared to meet the unique challenges of security and protective operations in austere environments around the globe.
 Remote medical care, driving on unimproved roads, training local national security personnel and briefing staff on the latest security risk assessment are just a few staples of this one-of-a-kind course.
+Our instructor cadre have worked for years in the most challenging protective assignments for intelligence agencies in hostile environments.
+This is protection work at it’s highest level.

 The difference between this 30 day Remote Area Security Operations (RASO) course, and the 32 day Advanced High Risk Protection course is the posture, procedures and protocols.
 The 32 day Advanced High Risk Protection course is designed around WPS (Worldwide Protective Services) contract protocols and teaches a more consistent set of rules and protocols for the more rigid WPS operations.
 The 30 day RASO course is designed for smaller lower profile teams operating in remote austere environments, typically for U.S. Governmental interests abroad.
 The RASO operator must be able to improvise standard protocols and tactics, to overcome the challenge of being potentially under-staffed in a non-permissive environment when the consequences of failure is catastrophic.